 - Tablet Study Contents

-The purpose of the Industrial Heritage Information Centre (IHIC) is to strengthen the link between each visitor center in the World Heritage site, and to introduce World Heritage values and the wider associated history of each of the component parts.
-IHIC offers Reference Room where computer monitors and displays provide access to a wide variety of information on industry and everyday life, particularly respecting the work of all who strived to industrialize the nation.
+The purpose of the Industrial Heritage Information Centre (IHIC) is to strengthen the link between each visitor center and the World Heritage site, and to introduce World Heritage values and the wider associated history of each of the component parts.
+IHIC offers a Reference Room where computer monitors and displays provide access to a wide variety of information on industry and everyday life, particularly respecting the work of all who strived to industrialize the nation.
 This is material that must be passed on to future generations.
 That is why IHIC archives source primary documentation and evidence, including memories and records contributed by the people who actually lived and worked at these sites during WW2.
-IHIC also raises people’s awareness by promoting various projects and activities including archiving industrial heritage and history, research, PR, interpretation, education and training, conservation, digital archives and information technology applications.
-I hope you find IHIC resourceful and visit us!
+IHIC also raises people’s awareness by promoting various projects and activities including archiving industrial heritage and history, research, PR, interpretation, education and training, conservation, digital archives, and information technology applications.
+I hope you find IHIC interesting and visit us!

 Industrial Heritage Information Centre (IHIC)